To the chief Musician with stringed instruments upon Sheminith, A Psalm of David.

 His prayers will be accepted, coming up out of the hands of Christ the Mediator.
 The word signifies prayer made to God, the righteous Judge, as the God of his righteousness, who would plead his cause, and right his wrongs.
 A believer, through the blood and righteousness of Christ, can go to God as a righteous God, and plead with him for pardon and cleansing, who is just and faithful to grant both.
 He prays for the conversion of his enemies, or foretells their ruin.

-In this particular instance, supplication means graciousness, or favor, or grace.
-What this is saying then is; The Lord has been gracious to me a sinner and has forgiven me by that grace.
+Supplication is defined as the act of humbly praying for something, especially when pleading with God in prayer.
 We see the confidence of David that all is well with him and God.
 We call this praying through.
 Have you prayed until you knew beyond a shadow of doubt that God heard your prayer?
-He knelt down feeling guilt and shame, and arose feeling forgiven of God.
+He knelt down feeling guilt and shame and arose feeling forgiven of God.
 Notice the word (“will”).
 David is saying, I am not doubtful that God heard my prayer and answered it.
 No one can take this assurance away from you.
 This is called trusting God.

 Psalm 6:10 “Let all mine enemies be ashamed and sore vexed: let them return [and] be ashamed suddenly.”